acstott/data_viz/README.md

 Activate the environment within the project directory:

-> source shell/bin/activate
+> source shell/bin/activate or source app/bin/activate

 Log into the virtual environment:

 > pipenv shell

 Install remaining dependencies within the shell: